 Albariño - crisp white aromatic wine: what's not to love?

-In honour of one of my best-selling white wines, Ferrum Albariño, let's take a look at the Albariño or Alvarinho grape and why Albariño wines are becoming increasingly popular.
-I latched on to this grape variety (pronounced phonetically as Alba-reen-yo) several years ago and have been slowly converting people over to its wines; in my opinion, Albariño, especially from the Rías Baixas DO, is one of the best Spanish still white wines today.
+In this latest grape-focused blogpost I take a look at the Albariño or Alvarinho grape and why Albariño wines are becoming increasingly popular.
+I latched on to this grape variety (pronounced phonetically as Alba-reen-yo) several years ago and have been slowly converting people over to its wines; in my opinion, Albariño, especially from the Rías Baixas DO, is one of the best Spanish (and Portuguese) still white wines today.

-Albariño is widely regarded as an aromatic grape variety and I categorise Ferrum Albariño as such but the term "aromatic" can, I think, put lovers of crisp white wines off.
+Albariño is widely regarded as an aromatic grape variety but the term "aromatic" can, I think, put lovers of crisp white wines off.
 It shouldn't because most decently made Albariño manages to combine lovely fruity aromas and flavours with a light or light-medium body, crisp minerality and fresh, mouth-watering acidity.

 It is the thick skins of the grapes and keeping the wine on the lees during fermentation which help develop the intensity and range of aromas and flavours.